hapijs/joi/API.md

 #### `any.allow(...values)`

 Allows values where:
 - `values` - one or more allowed values which can be of any type and will be matched against the validated value before applying any other rules.
 Supports [references](#refkey-options).
+If the first value is [`Joi.override`](#override), will override any previously set values.

 Note that this list of allowed values is in *addition* to any other permitted values.
 To create an exclusive list of values, see [`any.valid(value)`](#anyvalidvalues---aliases-equal).